 - There's also the genuine outtakes on the DVDs (albeit with machinima deliberately made for them), which are easily twice as funny.

-A-deez nuuuuts.
+Sarge: A-deez nuuuuts.

-.
+- Audio-only version in Siblings.
 There are several voiceover outtakes in the post-"Runesuck" episodes that are taken from the recording session and added as bonus extras.
 You can click on any button in the "extras" menu on each episode and they will lead you to another menu that has a "play" button.

 - The Meet the Scouttakes video plays with this.
 They took the "Meet the Scout" video from Team Fortress 2 and, using video editing and in-game clips, make a fake blooper reel, trying to emulate what things would actually look like in a real round of TF2 if a scout tried to pull that stuff.